-For fiscal year 2018, the Committee, with input from its independent compensation consultant, management, and our Chief Executive Officer, took a number of factors into account in determining the target value of the equity compensation opportunity for each of our NEOs.
-Among these factors were the individual performance of executives, peer group positioning, internal pay equity, employee retention and the other factors for determining compensation discussed under "Compensation Philosophy and Objectives" above.
-With regard to peer pay positioning, the Committee reviews the value of equity awards in the aggregate because of the different mix of equity awards granted by our peers, and the aggregated manner in which this data is presented in the peer group surveys.
-The Committee increased Mr. Narayen's target equity opportunity for fiscal year 2018 in order to reward and retain him as we enter the next phase of growth and scale.
-The Committee also increased the target equity opportunity of Mr. Lamkin and Mr. Rencher to better align their equity in relation to peer group companies.
-Each year, the Committee considers internal and external benchmarks in determining the appropriate amount of multi-year equity grants for Adobe's executives, and the Committee believes that the target equity incentive compensation opportunity should make up a greater portion of an NEO's potential TDC as the individual's level of responsibility increases.
+For fiscal year 2020, the Committee, with input from its independent compensation consultant, management, and our CEO, took a number of factors into account in determining the target value of the equity compensation opportunity for each of our NEOs.
+Among these factors were the individual performance of executives, peer group positioning, internal pay equity, our employee retention objectives, and the other factors for determining compensation discussed under "Compensation Philosophy and Objectives" above.
+With regard to peer group positioning, the Committee reviews the value of equity awards in the aggregate because of the different mix of equity awards granted by our peers, and the aggregated manner in which this data is presented in the peer group analyses.

-The following table sets forth the total target value determined by the Committee, as well as the resulting number of performance shares (target and maximum) and RSUs granted to each of our NEOs at the outset of fiscal year 2018.
+The following table sets forth the total target value of equity awards for each NEO determined by the Committee, as well as the resulting number of performance shares (at target and maximum performance) and RSUs granted to each of our NEOs in January 2020.
 Note that this table reflects the values targeted by the Committee; for the actual grant date fair values of these equity awards, computed in accordance with stock-based compensation accounting principles, please see "Executive Compensation-Summary Compensation Table."

-Equity Awards Granted by the Committee During Fiscal Year 2018
+Equity Awards Granted by the Committee During Fiscal Year 2020

-Performance Sh are Program (1) Name Total Target Value of Equity Award (\$) (2) Target Award (#) Maximum Award (#) RSU Award (#) Shantanu Narayen \$ 24,000,000 61,345 122,690 61,345 John Murphy (3) \$ 6,500,000 3,835 7,670 26,755 Scott Belsky (4) \$ 10,000,000 12,780 25,560 42,650 Bryan Lamkin \$ 6,500,000 16,615 33,230 16,615 Bradley Rencher \$ 6,250,000 15,975 31,950 15,975
+Performance Sha Name Total Target Value of Equity Award (\$) (2) Target Award (#) Maximum Award (#) RSU Award (#) Shantanu Narayen \$ 32,500,000 65,579 131,158 28,106 John Murphy 7,000,000 10,090 20,180 10,090 Scott Belsky 7,000,000 10,090 20,180 10,090 Anil Chakravarthy (3) 15,000,000 14,413 28,826 33,056 Abhay Parasnis 7,000,000 10,090 20,180 10,090

-Achievement of performance shares granted in 2018 will be certified by the Committee following the threeyear performance period.
+(1) Achievement of goals for performance shares granted in 2020 will be certified by the Committee following the completion of the three-year performance period.

-2018 Performance Share Program
+2020 Performance Share Program

-As with our 2017 Performance Share Program, under our 2018 Performance Share Program shares are earned based on a single objective financial measure-relative TSR over a three-year performance period.
+As with our 2019 Performance Share Program, under our 2020 Performance Share Program shares are earned based on a single objective financial measure-relative TSR over a three-year performance period.
 All earned performance share awards will vest upon the later of the Committee's certification of results and the three-year anniversary of the vesting commencement date.
 Accordingly, the performance shares will align our NEOs' interests with those of our stockholders over the long term, while also providing key retention incentives, as the shares will only be awarded if an NEO remains providing service to Adobe (or an affiliate) upon the date of the Committee's certification of results following the end of the three-year performance period.
-Moreover, the design of our Performance Share Program will result in strengthened retention incentives for our executives during periods over which the company is delivering favorable returns to our investors.
+Moreover, the design of our Performance Share Program will result in strengthened retention incentives for our executives during periods over which the company is delivering favorable returns to our stockholders.
 The Committee believes in the importance of balancing absolute performance with that of relative performance to ensure that the company performs well relative to benchmark companies.